Kirin0570/kirin-hugo-academic/content/authors/admin/_index.md

       year: 2021-present

     - course: BSc in Statistics
-      institution: University of Science and Technology of China
+      institution: University of Science and Technology of China123
       year: 2017-2021

 email: "qli478@wisc.edu"